vivaria/edisonrul.ing/README.md

 ## TURBO WARRIOR

-*   "Turbo Warrior's" first effect activates when the attack is declared.
-If it attacks a face-down Synchro Monster, "Turbo Warrior's" effect does not activate.
+*   "Turbo Warrior"'s first effect activates when the attack is declared.
+If it attacks a face-down Synchro Monster, "Turbo Warrior"'s effect does not activate.
-*   "Turbo Warrior's" effects do not target.
+*   "Turbo Warrior"'s effects do not target.
 *   If "Turbo Warrior" attacks a Level 6 or higher Synchro Monster and an effect is chained that changes the attack target to a different monster, the new attack target monster has its ATK halved instead.